Best Japanese Laser Cutting Machines

 Mazak (Yamazaki Mazak)

 Known primarily for CNC machine tools, Mazak brings precision machining DNA to laser cutting.
-Their OPTIPLEX series offers tight tolerances and excellent dynamics.
-Strong choice for shops already running Mazak CNC equipment—unified service and controls.
+Their latest OPTIPLEX NEO series features advanced Beam Shaping Technology that automatically adjusts beam diameter and power density.
+A strong choice for shops already running Mazak CNC equipment due to unified service and controls.

 Mitsubishi Electric